Second Ordinary General Assembly of the Synod of Bishops

-The 1971 Synod of Bishops was the second ordinary general assembly in the history of the Synod of Bishops.
+The 1971 Synod of Bishops (Sep 30 — Nov 6) was the second ordinary general assembly in the history of the Synod of Bishops.
 Its agenda consisted of two subjects: Ministerial Priesthood and Justice in the World.
-The synod supported Pope Paul VI's stand on clerical celibacy, with a sizable opposition.
+In response, they presented an eight-point plan for global action and suggested that local churches promote ecumenical cooperation and education in the area of justice.
+Most of the 210 Synod Fathers supported Pope Paul VI's stand on clerical celibacy, there was a sizable opposition.